Imagine a guy: a middle-aged,

 of nouveau-riche) in this

 country have specific, condescending mentality.
-Fuck them.
-Their time
+Well, fuck them.

 I spent the entire evening losing my